deek87/concrete-ui-tests/current_issues.md

-user add (allow users to click on the name to select a home folder) the toolbar in the dashboard is different from the main site... faq block in firefox is pre-filled file manager hover is a pointer but clicking does nothing, only the name takes to details file manager search doesnt reset when clicking x (8.x behaviour) file manager multi-select doesnt work shift+select etc file manager doesn't refresh on deleting of files file manager import dialog - remote files contains a textarea and a hidden text field? why? file manager import dialog - create new folder doesnt create a new folder just hides/shows a textbox to enter a name - its position is decideed by the upload files box ? why file manager upload doesnt have a notification
+user add (allow users to click on the name to select a home folder) the toolbar in the dashboard is different from the main site... faq block in firefox is pre-filled file manager hover is a pointer but clicking does nothing, only the name takes to details concrete5/concrete5#9508 file manager search doesnt reset when clicking x (8.x behaviour) concrete5/concrete5#9508 file manager multi-select doesnt work shift+select etc concrete5/concrete5#9508 file manager doesn't refresh on deleting of files or folders (so users are unsure if it was really deleted) concrete5/concrete5#9508 file manager import dialog - remote files contains a textarea and a hidden text field? why? concrete5/concrete5#9508 file manager import dialog - create new folder doesnt create a new folder just hides/shows a textbox to enter a name - its position is decideed by the upload files box ? why concrete5/concrete5#9508 file manager upload doesnt have a notification concrete5/concrete5#9508 file manager upload has changed behaviour, however this leads to unable to upload a valid file next to an invalid file (v8 behaviour is to upload only the valid file and throw error) concrete5/concrete5#9508